Richardtugwell/foundation-app-jekyll/readme.md

 # Foundation For Apps / Jekyll Image Portfolio project

 *** PLEASE NOTE THIS CODE IS DEPRECATED.
-NPM reporting lots of vulnerabilities with gulp dependencies and I haven't had time to fix them.
-I wouldn't advise using this code in it's current state for anything serious (even if you could!)
+NPM reporting lots of vulnerabilities with gulp dependencies and I haven't had time to fix them so for now I've just removed the package.json dependencies, so the following instructions won't work!!

 THIS IS A WORK IN PROGRESS.
 It's intended as an exploration of integrating Jekyll and Foundation for Apps.
 It's very much a POC kind of thing.